MicrosoftDocs/architecture-center/docs/example-scenario/networking/deploy-ibm-maximo-application-suite-content.md

 - **Premium**.
 Provides Network File System (NFS) shares for higher throughput and ReadWriteMany (RWX) workloads.
 Volumes like these are used throughout the cluster for RWX workloads, such as the Db2 Warehouse in Cloud Pak for Data or Postgres in Manage.

 Be sure to disable policies for enforcing secure transfer on the Azure Blob Storage or exempt the accounts from such policies.
 Azure Premium Files with NFS requires that secure transfer be disabled.
-Ensure that Private Endpoints are used to guarantee private connectivity to your shares.
+Be sure to use a [private endpoint](/azure/private-link/private-endpoint-overview) to guarantee private connectivity to your shares.

-By default Db2 Warehouse wants to deploy on top of OpenShift Data Foundation (previously known as OpenShift Container Storage).
+By default, Db2 Warehouse deploys on top of OpenShift Data Foundation (previously known as OpenShift Container Storage).
 For reasons of cost, performance, scaling, and reliability, we recommended using Azure Premium Files with NFS instead of OpenShift Data Foundation.

-Don't use Azure Blob with CSI drivers, because it doesn't support hardlinks, which are required.
-Lacking hardlinks prevents pods from running.
+Don't use Azure Blob with CSI drivers, because it doesn't support hard links, which are required.
+Pods can't run without hard links.

 ## Considerations